-- If using frozen scallops, thaw, rinse and pat dry the bay scallops well.
+- If using frozen scallops, thaw in cold water, rinse and pat dry the bay scallops well.
 Set aside on a paper towel lined plate to dry a little more.
 If using fresh just rinse than set on the paper towel lined plate. *

 - Trim the ends off the zucchini and slice thin on one side with a vegetable peeler.
 When you reach the seeds in the center, flip over and peel again until you reach the center.
 Repeat with all zucchini.
 Snap the bottoms off the asparagus and peel with a vegetable peeler in the same fashion as the zucchini.
 Slice the tomatoes in half.